mosabalrsaheed/mosabalrsaheed/README.md

 - 👯 I’m looking to collaborate on **open source/community projects**

-- 📝 I regulary write articles/tips on my linkedIn page, say hi if you see one
+- 📝 I regularly write articles/tips on my linkedIn page, say hi if you see one

-- 💬 Ask me about **Android, flutter, dart and open source, or anything really if i don't know we will enjoy discovering otgether **
+- 💬 Ask me about **Android, flutter, dart and open source, or anything really if I don't know we will enjoy discovering together  **

 - 🌱 I’m currently learning **More and more ways of making and breaking things**

-- 📫 Shoot -=> me an mail at **mosz3r0@gmail.com**
+- 📫 Shoot -=> me an email at **mosz3r0@gmail.com**

-- ⚡ Fun fact: The universe is expanding into a canvas that's constantly throwing StackOverFLow Exceptions but we can handle it .
+- ⚡ Fun fact: The universe is expanding into a canvas that's constantly throwing StackOverFLow Exceptions but we can handle it.

 ### What can I help with:question::cyclone:
-<code>git commit -m "Pretty much any technical quesion you have!"</code> :grin:
+<code>git commit -m "Pretty much any technical enigmas you have!"</code> :grin:

 - A smile can change the world!